 Charging the Z5 battery in camera

 First off, with any phone charger of USB hub which is not USB-PD that i tested the camera draws about 2.5W from the USB port.
-So the camera will treat it like a regular USB port, even if the charger is more capable, and it should take quite a long time to charge the camera, maybe 10 hours.
-I did not test this.
+So the camera will treat it like a regular USB port, even if the charger is more capable, and it takes about 8 hours for a complete charge.
+This makes sense, since the battery is 16Wh.